Firoz Shah palace complex: Bastions

 Underground apartments can be found inside the complex in good condition.
 A passage is embedded in the western wall of the palace leading to the terrace.
 Archery holes can still be observed in the bastion wall, once surrounded by a water-filled protective ditch, now filled in.

 Gurjari Mahal

-Gurjari Mahal is the name of the palace built by Firoz Shah Tughlaq for his mistress Gurjari.
+Gurjari Mahal is the name of the palace built by Firoz Shah Tughlaq for his queen Gurjari.
 The palace is located outside the fort complex to the east and was built as an outlying portion of it.
-Between the Gurjari Mahal and the main fort complex there was once an Islamic garden, which now marks the location of modern-day Jindal park, which flies a 207 ft high Flag of India.
+Between the Gurjari Mahal and the main fort complex, there was once an Islamic garden, which now marks the location of modern-day Jindal Park, which flies a 207 ft high Flag of India.

 History

-Gurjari, the mistress of Firoz Shah Tughlaq, was a local resident of Hisar and belonged to a pastoral community.
-When Firoz asked her to accompany him to the throne at Delhi, she refused.
-So instead, he built a palace for her in Hisar and built his own palace complex around it.
+Gurjari, the mistress of Firuz Shah Tughlaq, was a local resident girl of Hisar who belonged to the Gurjar tribe.

+One day when Tughlaq was on a hunting expedition he suddenly felt parched.
+As he was unable to find water nearby, he began to faint.
+Fortunately, a Gurjari who was a milkmaid and used to sell milk happened to pass by and offered him milk, reviving the sultan.
+After this, he started visiting this place often.
+Whenever the sultan went for hunting, he would visit the Gurjar colony.
+Soon, Emperor Firoz Shah Tughlaq and Gujari became good friends.
+Grateful and captivated by her beauty, Firoz Shah Tughlaq proposed marriage to her.
+The Gurjari accepted his proposal but declined to accompany him to Delhi as she thought she may not be treated well by sultan’s other queens.
+Determined to be with his beloved, Firoz Shah Tughlaq shifted his royal seat to Hisar in Haryana and built the majestic Gurjari Mahal in her honor and built his own palace complex around it.
+Later, Gurjari became the most favourite wife of Firoz Shah Tughlaq and they had 2 sons and 1 daughter.